INDICATION

 • When will I start seeing results with KRYSTEXXA?

 KRYSTEXXA starts working within 24 hours.
-In clinical studies, best results were seen at 6-12 months of treatment.2,3 The optimal treatment duration with KRYSTEXXA has not been established.
+In clinical studies, best results were seen at 6-12 months of treatment.2,4 Optimal treatment duration has not been established.

 • What happens after I finish taking KRYSTEXXA?